Every year we set new goals

 To do this I’m kicking off (well, I kicked it off last Monday) another round of One Man, One Barbell from my buddy Jerred over at End of Three Fitness.

 This simple, but brutal, single barbell program has worked wonders in the past and I know that it will continue to work great for me going forward.
-If you have ever wondered why I haven’t created my own strength program it’s because I haven’t figured out how to improve on this one.

 4-day per week of lifting heavy stuff should do the trick!